It’s the dawn of a new year – a time for reflection on your growth, confidence in your goals, and security in the person you’re becoming.

 This level secures the data transferred from your site by encrypting data.
 With the domain validation type of certificate, visitors to the site will see a padlock on their browser bar indicating that the site is secure.
 This is a good solution for a company with a medium-sized target audience (e.g. not a high-volume e-commerce site).
 The certificate will not provide information about your company to customers, but it provides the basic level of protection.

 This level secures the data transferred from your site by encrypting data, and also includes a higher level of assurance for your customers.
 This certificate provides more information about your organization to customers who mouse over the padlock in the address bar, so they can confirm that the site is trustworthy.
 When applying for this certificate, information about your organization is cross-checked using government databases.

 This level of security is used by most major corporations, businesses and government entities.
 It not only encrypts your website, but also clearly demonstrates that the company is safe to do business with by displaying a green bar with the name of your organization.
 Not all businesses can use the EV SSL, and the validation and verification process is more detailed.
 It includes the same validation steps as OV SSL, as well as requiring various verification documents from your business.

-If you want to enter 2018 with security, contact Marstudio to find out how we can help.
+If you want to enter the new year with security, contact Marstudio to find out how we can help.
 SSL is available as an add-on with any of our hosting plans, or we can work with your current web host to determine available security options and install the right one for your website.